vuldin/redpanda-k8s-tuning/k8s-tuning-blog.md

 ### Required or Recommended?

 Node tuning is **required for production deployments** where you expect predictable, low-latency performance.
-Without tuning, you may experience:
+Redpanda will start without tuning, but you may experience:
 - Higher and more variable latencies (10-100x worse in some cases)
 - Reduced maximum throughput (leaving hardware capacity on the table)
 - Performance degradation under load